Safeguarding Children and Young People Policy

 If after a referral the child’s situation does not appear to be improving, the DSL (or the person that made the referral) should press for reconsideration to ensure their concerns are addressed and that the child’s situation improves.

-Where relevant, Bright Light Education will co-operate with the Channel panel and the police in providing any relevant information so that each can effectively carry out its functions to determine whether an individual is vulnerable to being drawn into terrorism.
-Bright Light Education will respond to requests for information from the police promptly and in any event within five to ten working days.
+Where relevant, Bright Light Education UK LLP will co-operate with the Channel panel and the police in providing any relevant information so that each can effectively carry out its functions to determine whether an individual is vulnerable to being drawn into terrorism.
+Bright Light Education UK LLP will respond to requests for information from the police promptly and in any event within five to ten working days.

-Dealing with allegations against teachers, the Headteacher, volunteers and other staff
+Dealing with allegations against teachers, Headteachers, volunteers and other staff

 Local authorities have designated a particular officer, or team of officers, to be involved in the management and oversight of allegations against people that work with children (Designated Officer(s)).
 The Designated Officer(s) will be informed immediately and in any event within one working day of all such allegations that come to the attention of the DSL.

-Detailed guidance is given to staff and tutors to ensure that their behaviour and actions do not place children or themselves at risk of harm or of allegations of harm to a child.
-This guidance is contained in the Code of Conduct.
+Detailed guidance is given to tutors to ensure that their behaviour and actions do not place children or themselves at risk of harm or of allegations of harm to a child.
+This guidance is contained in the Code of Practice for Tutors and Tutoring Companies.

-Staff and tutors should also feel able to follow Bright Light Education’s separate whistleblowing policy to raise concerns about poor or unsafe safeguarding practices and that such concerns will be taken seriously.
-The NSPCC whistleblowing helpline is available for staff and tutors who do not feel able to raise concerns about child protection failures internally.
+Tutors should also feel able to follow Bright Light Education’s separate whistleblowing policy to raise concerns about poor or unsafe safeguarding practices and that such concerns will be taken seriously.
+The NSPCC whistleblowing helpline is available for tutors who do not feel able to raise concerns about child protection failures internally.

 Informing Parents and Schools: